 Single packaged heat pumps are ready for easy and immediate installation and can be readily connected into the high static duct system of a home.
 This unit is completely assembled, wired, and run tested at the factory.
 This heat pump is designed for outdoor installation only.
-The only connections needed for installation are the supply and return ducts, line voltage, thermostat wiring and the condensate drain.
+The only connections needed for installation are the supply and return ducts, the line voltage, and thermostat wiring.
 Use of components other than those specified may invalidate AHRI Certification, Code Agency Listing, and limited warranty on the air conditioner.